Why do engineers think they are so smart? Some engineers think this because they solve complex problems using a lot of math.

 With that out of the way, I’m going to go over why I think it’s wrong for any engineer to think they’re superior to others.

-I admit, in society today the label of “engineer” carries a certain weight.
+In society today, the label of “engineer” carries a certain weight.
 By default, when you hear someone is an engineer, you think they’re very smart.

 For this reason, some engineers take advantage of this “engineer” label.
-They use the label even if they haven’t done anything in the real-world.
+They use the label even if they haven’t done anything in the real world themselves.

 It’s like people who attach themselves to other people or events to gain clout.